tardate/LittleArduinoProjects/Equipment/MilliVoltmeterDIY/README.md

 An ATmega328-based millivolt meter based on a design by Scullcom Hobby Electronics.
 Uses an LTC2400 ADC and LT1019 voltage reference.

+See [CustomBoardAndEnclosure](./CustomBoardAndEnclosure) for details of the custom PCB and enclosure I made for the project.

 ![Build](./assets/MilliVoltmeterDIY_build.jpg?raw=true)

 [:arrow_forward: return to the LEAP Catalog](https://leap.tardate.com)